hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/404_sayings_and_utterances.md

 movements.

 56\.
-When Swamiji was at Ramnad, he said in the course of a conversation that Shri Râma was the Paramâtman and that Sitâ was the Jivâtman, and each man's or woman's body was the Lanka (Ceylon).
-The Jivatman which was enclosed in the body, or captured in the island of Lankâ, always desired to be in affinity with the Paramatman, or Shri Rama.
-But the Râkshasas would not allow it, and Rakshasas represented certain traits of character.
-For instance, Vibhishana represented Sattva Guna; Râvana, Rajas; and Kumbhakarna, Tamas.
+When Swamiji was at Ramnad, he said in the course of a conversation that Shri Rāma was the Paramātman and that Sitā was the Jivātman, and each man's or woman's body was the Lanka (Ceylon).
+The Jivatman which was enclosed in the body, or captured in the island of Lankā, always desired to be in affinity with the Paramatman, or Shri Rama.
+But the Rākshasas would not allow it, and Rakshasas represented certain traits of character.
+For instance, Vibhishana represented Sattva Guna; Rāvana, Rajas; and Kumbhakarna, Tamas.
 Sattva Guna means goodness; Rajas means lust and passions, and Tamas darkness, stupor, avarice, malice, and its concomitants.
 These Gunas keep back Sita, or Jivatman, which is in the body, or Lanka, from joining Paramatman, or Rama.
-Sita, thus imprisoned and trying to unite with her Lord, receives a visit from Hanumân, the Guru or divine teacher, who shows her the Lord's ring, which is Brahma-Jnâna, the supreme wisdom that destroys all illusions; and thus Sita finds the way to be at one with Shri Rama, or, in other words, the Jivatman finds itself one with the Paramatman.
+Sita, thus imprisoned and trying to unite with her Lord, receives a visit from Hanumān, the Guru or divine teacher, who shows her the Lord's ring, which is Brahma-Jnāna, the supreme wisdom that destroys all illusions; and thus Sita finds the way to be at one with Shri Rama, or, in other words, the Jivatman finds itself one with the Paramatman.